gbadev-org/tonc/content/first.md

 #### Macros and inline functions

 You can also create #defines that work a little like functions.
 These are called <dfn>macros</dfn>.
-I'm not using them here, but there are plenty to be found in tonclib's headers.
+I'm not using them here, but there are plenty to be found in libtonc's headers.
 Like all #defines, macros are part of the preprocessor, not the compiler, which means that the debugger never sees them and they can have many hidden errors in them.
 For that reason, they have been depreciated in favor of [<dfn>inline functions</dfn>](http://gcc.gnu.org/onlinedocs/gcc-4.0.2/gcc/Inline.html).
 They have all the benefits of macros (i.e., integrated into the functions that call them so that they're fast), but are still function-like in syntax and resolved at compile time.
 At least that's the theory, in practice they're not *quite* as speedy as macros, but often preferable anyway.

 One inline function I'm using is `m3_plot()`, which, as you may have guessed, is used to plot pixels in mode 3.
 In mode 3, VRAM is just a matrix of 16bit colors, so all we have to do to plot a pixel is enter a halfword in the right array element. `m3_plot()` looks exactly like a normal function, but because the ‘`static inline`’ in front of it makes it an inline function.
 Note that inlining is only a recommendation to the compiler, not a commandment, and it only works if optimizations are switched on.